unbelievableflavour/recipes/recipes/one_minute_muffin/recipe_en.md

 # Steps

 1. Mix all ingredients in a coffee mug.
-2. Micorowave for one minute on high.
+2. Microwave for one minute on high.